 At the bottom of their hearts, everybody is a child, fond of games.
-Games are not just made use for relaxation and leisure time.
-Being used in different industries, they make the processes effective, engaging and make our lives fun.
+Games are not just used for relaxation and leisure time.
+Being used in different industries, they make the processes effective and engaging and make our lives fun.

 What is Gamification in Education?

 Gradually, the role of gamification is increasingly growing in education.
-The main reason is that it makes the hard stuff more fun, aiming to motivate students and make them more engaged with the subject matter.
+The main reason is that it makes the hard stuff more fun, aiming to motivate students and engage them more with the subject matter.

-Elearning gamification is the theory when students learn at the same time having fun.
-The feeling of having goals, targets, and achievements also prompts them forward to learn the best possible way and still perceived as fun.
+Elearning gamification is the theory that students learn at the same time having fun.
+Having goals, targets, and achievements also prompts them to learn in the best possible way and is still perceived as fun.

-These days there are many addictive features of video games that intrigue not only children but also adults and get them hooked.
-And it’s only natural that similar engagement results are experienced when these game-based elements are applied to learning materials.
+These days there are many addictive features of video games that intrigue children and adults and get them hooked.
+And it's only natural that similar engagement results are experienced when these game-based elements are applied to learning materials.

-Gamification in learning covers game-based elements such as point scoring, homework games, peer competition, teamwork, score tables, and similar elements of gamification training.
+Gamification in learning covers game-based elements such as point scoring, homework games, peer competition, teamwork, score tables, and gamification training.

-These points are meant to drive engagement, helping students assimilate new information as well as test their knowledge.
+These points drive engagement, helping students assimilate new information and test their knowledge.
 It can apply to school-based subjects but is also used widely in self-teaching apps and courses.

 The most fantastic thing is that the effects of gamification do not stop along with the growing age; we are always fond of game-based learning.

 Current technological devices spread throughout our daily lives, changing the way we live, shop, work, play, eat, meet people and socialize.
-Policy-makers start to explore the potential benefits of using technology to streamline teacher workload seriously.
+Policy-makers start to seriously explore the potential benefits of using technology to streamline teacher workload.

-We have also already known for some time that taking something many children love – games – and using some of the features to support learning has great benefits.
+We have also already known for some time that taking something many children love – games – and using some features to support learning has excellent benefits.

 Advantages of Gamification in the Classroom

-If you are not still sure whether or not you want to gamify your classroom, then check out the benefits of e-learning games.
+If you are unsure whether or not you want to gamify your classroom, check out the benefits of e-learning games.
 Why does gamification motivate the learner?

 #1 Learning Process Becomes Fun and Interactive